icon-project/documentation/references/t-bears-reference.md

-    keystore     Create a keystore file in the specified path balance      Get balance of given address in loop unit totalsupply  Query total supply of ICX in loop unit scoreapi     Get score's api using given score address txbyhash     Get transaction by transaction hash
+    keystore     Create a keystore file in the specified path balance      Get balance of given address in loop unit totalsupply  Query total supply of ICX in loop unit scoreapi     Get SCORE's API using given SCORE address txbyhash     Get transaction by transaction hash
     lastblock    Get last block's info
     blockbyhash  Get block info using given block hash blockbyheight
                  Get block info using given block height sendtx       Request icx_sendTransaction with the specified json file and keystore file.
-If keystore file is not given, tbears sends request as it is in the json file. call         Request icx_call with the specified json file.
+If keystore file is not given, tbears sends a request as it is in the json file. call         Request icx_call with the specified json file.
 ```